ceyhunbcelik/ceyhundb/README.md

 - first parameter is column, second parameter is comparison([=]/[>]/[<]) operator and third is value in where() function.

-- if you need _where() function, defference between where and _where is, this function need more parameter and this extra parameter is logical([&&]/[||]) operator and that's put in first parameter and other parameters is like a where() function's parameters.
+- use _where() if you need more where() function, difference between where and _where is, this function need more parameter and this extra parameter is logical([&&]/[||]) operator and that's put in first parameter and other parameters is like a where() function's parameters.

 ``` php
 $data = $sql -> select('*')